-- What features banks and credit unions offer for savings and checking accounts. - How much you'll be charged in overdraft fees if you don't have enough money in your account to cover your purchase, ATM withdrawal or debit charge. - If the bank or credit union requires you to have a minimum balance or to use direct deposit to avoid account fees.

-Fees can add up quickly, so choosing your bank and the type of account can make a difference.
-Ask if they offer a student account, which can help with this.

-Consider your needs when choosing which bank you allow to handle your money.
+- What features banks and credit unions offer for savings and checking accounts. - How much you'll be charged in overdraft fees if you don't have enough money in your account to cover your purchase, ATM withdrawal or debit charge. - If the bank or credit union requires you to have a minimum balance or to use direct deposit to avoid account fees. - Is there a local branch close to your house?
+What about your campus? - Fees can add up quickly, so choosing your bank and the type of account can make a difference.
+Ask if they offer a student account, which can help with this. - Consider your needs when choosing which bank you allow to handle your money.
 Every choice has different rules and benefits, so pick the one that's best for you.
 If your first choice doesn't work out, you can bank elsewhere.